Financial Information |

 Freshmen Academic Scholarships

-Freshman applicants will be considered for scholarship based upon the applicant’s academic grades in high school, class rank in high school and overall high school extra-curricular achievement and engagement, and academic statement.
+Freshman applicants will be considered for scholarship based upon the applicant’s academic grades in high school, class rank in high school, overall high school extra-curricular achievement and engagement, and academic statement.
 The applicant’s résumé of school/community activities and letters of recommendation are also considered in the awarding of academic scholarships.

 Transfer Academic Scholarships